01 of 06

 Gather Your Ingredients for Seitan

-Seitan is a common meat alternative.
-It is made from protein-rich gluten and can be formed and shaped into a variety of styles for cooking many recipes.
-Making seitan at home takes a few easy steps, Once you've done it once or twice, you can begin to experiment with different seitan recipes and cooking techniques, including stir-fries, baking and more.
+There are a few steps to making homemade seitan, but it's not hard.
+Once you've done it once or twice, you can begin to experiment with different seitan recipes and cooking techniques, including stir-fries, baking, and more.
 Making your own seitan will save time and money.

 02 of 06

-To make your homemade seitan, combine the vital wheat gluten flour and dry spices in a medium-sized bowl.
-In a separate bowl, mix the soy sauce and the 3/4 cup vegetable broth or water.
+To make your homemade seitan, combine the vital wheat gluten flour, ground ginger, and garlic powder in a medium-sized bowl.
+In a separate bowl, mix the soy sauce and 3/4 cup of vegetable broth or water.

 03 of 06

-Once the mixture is well combined, knead your seitan 10 to 15 times, allow it to sit for 5 minutes, and then knead a few more times.
-Don't skip this step!Continue to 4 of 6 below.
+Once the mixture is well-combined, knead your seitan 10 to 15 times, allow it to sit for 5 minutes, and then knead a few more times.
+Don't skip this step, as kneading develops the gluten, a protein found in wheat, to give the final product the consistency that you want.Continue to 4 of 6 below.

 04 of 06